-Everyone looks for a silver bullet to have a successful career; the one piece of advice that if practised consistently and correctly will predict a rewarding future.
+Everyone looks for a silver bullet to have a successful career; the one piece of advice that if practiced consistently and correctly will predict a rewarding future.

 I’m not a believer in singularity; that there is one factor that explains the essence of anything in life.
 Ceteris Paribus — all other things being equal — is not an assumption that’s particularly helpful since all other things are NOT and never will be equal.